cs-tsui/site/source/_posts/2020-03-18-nba-all-star-prediction-refactor-part-0.md

 - Analytics
 ---

 For the project in the Data and Visual Analytics course of the MS Analytics program at Georgia Tech, our topic of choice was to experiement with data analytics techniques to predict the NBA All-Star selection of the 2020 season.
-Ever since the course was over, I've wanted to fully refactor and productionize the data pipeline and the machine learning models required to automate the prediction process,
+Ever since the course was over, I've wanted to fully refactor and productionize the data pipeline and the machine learning models required to automate the prediction process.

-In the first part (0) of this series of posts, it serves as a summary of the project, including data sets we used to generate the model, approach we took, various model experimentations, and visualization of the results.
+In this first part(0) of a series of posts, it will serve as the summary writeup of the project, including data sets we used to generate the model, approach we took, various model experimentations, and visualization of the results.

-### Introduction
+## Introduction
 Our team's goal is to predict the 2019-2020 season’s NBA All-Star team using a player’s game performance and social presence metrics.
 All-Star players are top-tier players selected by fans, a media panel, and coaches to participate in a mid-season exhibition game.
 As such, we hypothesized that a player's social influence would factor into his likelihood of being voted as an All-Star Starter.